 If you are unsure, seek help from the professionals to take care of all the legal matters properly.
 After that, depending on the size of your business, you may need to consult an accountant for tax and accounting matters.

 It could be hard to get your first client if you don’t know where to find your freelancing opportunities.
 You need to think about where you can get your freelancing projects based on your business nature.

 If you are unsure, I have a few ideas for your freelancing career:

 - You can look for the right connections from local by joining as many networking and meetup events nearby where you lived and proactively network with other participants.
 Once found, be prepared to take up any opportunities and go for it (even you are not fully equipped with the skills necessary yet).

-- You focus on interacting with few companies for freelancing projects on a long-term basis.
+- You focus on interacting with a few companies for freelancing projects on a long-term basis.
 If you can find just a few companies impressed with your work, you will get consistent freelance projects for years.

 When you are just starting, it’s quite tricky to get a freelance project as your profile is new and have no review.
 So you have to lower down your rate to a minimum to secure a freelance task.

-Also, the first few projects are critical, make sure you complete with 200% efforts to impress your clients and to make them leave the best review on your profile.
+Also, the first few projects are critical, make sure you complete with 200% effort to impress your clients and to make them leave the best review on your profile.
 Once you have a good amount of positive reviews, you can then raise your rate while still getting consistent freelance jobs from clients.

 To increase the conversion rate, you need to have excellent marketing material to promote you and your business.
 From graphical designs to text contents, make sure they are convincing enough to bring you a client.
 To catch your potential client’s attention, you need a superb pitch.
 That’s one of the elements that differentiate you from the other freelancers.